k8ssandra/k8ssandra/docs/content/en/docs/getting-started/_index.md

 helm install k8ssandra k8ssandra/k8ssandra
 ```

+> When installing K8ssandra on newer versions of Kubernetes (v1.19+), some warnings may be visible on the command line
+> related to deprecated API usage.
+This is currently a known issue and will not impact the provisioning of the cluster.
+>
+> ```
+> W0128 11:24:54.792095  27657 warnings.go:70] apiextensions.k8s.io/v1beta1 CustomResourceDefinition is deprecated in v1.16+, unavailable in v1.22+; use apiextensions.k8s.io/v1 CustomResourceDefinition
+> ```

 In later steps, you can upgrade your k8ssandra via `helm upgrade` commands, for example to access services from outside Kubernetes via a Traefik Ingress controller.